sparrow 0.9.0

 Initialize data with sparrow ...

 The two following examples initialize a sparrow array and then get the internal Arrow C structures.
-The ony difference is the ownership of these structures.
+The only difference is the ownership of these structures.

 ... and extract C data structures